-The production is divided into three acts, the first one taking place May 23-24, where Falkholt collaborates with a poet, cellist and DJs during her performative act of spray painting the building black at Järnmalmsgatan/Manufakturgatan.
+The production is divided into three acts, the first one took place May 23, where Falkholt collaborated with a cellist during her performative act of spray painting the building black at Järnmalmsgatan/Manufakturgatan.

 The installation will be fully completed in the spring 2020.